TomsCodeVault/NodeMasterClass-02/README.md

 ### Add items to cart ###

 **Path:** /carts/items/add

 **Method:** PUT

-**Required:** token key in header with valid token value from returned by the token post **Body Example:**
+**Required:** token key in header with valid token value returned by the earlier post to /tokens

+**Body Example:**

 ```json